-10 Secrets to catching Trophy Columbia River Walleye
+10 guide tips to catching Trophy Columbia River Walleye

-10 Pro Secrets to Catching Trophy Columbia River Walleye
+10 guide tips to Catching Trophy Columbia River Walleye

 Want to catch trophy walleye in the spring, our guides have some Columbia River walleye secrets.
 As duck and goose hunting comes to a closure, the race to the Columbia begins.
 The targeted species is the Columbia river walleye and that can mean some tricky business.
 As snow melts and water starts to rise, lethargic fish start to change their mood.
 Springtime is the most unique time of the year, and we have 10 secrets for putting more walleye in your net.